+Level: (tick one) □ National

+□ Provincial (name of Province or Territory)

+□ Wing/Zone (name of Wing/Zone)

+Squadron , , ,

+- (name and number of Squadron)

+Date:

-Level: (tick one) □ National □ Provincial (name of Province or Territory) □ Wing/Zone Squadron (name of Wing/Zone) (name and number of Squadron) Date: I hereby certify that: consider a conte bjectivity.
-I will consciously avoid bias ostant's age, gender, sexual orientation I will support the competition rules and judging standards and will refrain from public criticism ofthe outcome of the competition.
-I will not divul the rules ofco on as a judge and my scoring except as s permitted by 4.
-I have not coa ached any of the p participants in the current or past traini ng years. nection (as staff, er competitors ar volunteer or parent of a cadet) with any e members. y squadron in 6.
-I have no con flict of interest wit h any of the competitors that would ca use me to be biased. (signature) (printed na me) e, use and disclose pho tographic images gh printed, electr Cadet League of Canada and local spo and video footage taking during the vi onic or social media, for the purposes s their programs. rtual competition, as ge' signature: Date:
+I hereby certify that:

+- 1. I will demonstrate the utmost objectivity.
+I will consciously avoid bias of any kind.
+I will not consider a contestant's age, gender, sexual orientation, religion, national origin or disability. - 2.
+I will support the competition rules and judging standards and will refrain from public criticism of the outcome of the competition. - 3.
+I will not divulge my participation as a judge and my scoring except as permitted by the rules of competition. - 4.
+I have not coached any of the participants in the current or past training years. - 5.
+I have no connection (as staff, volunteer or parent of a cadet) with any squadron in which any other competitors are members. - 6.
+I have no conflict of interest with any of the competitors that would cause me to be biased.

+(signature)

+(printed name)